-14.4.
+10.5.
 Sanctions

-- 14.4.1.
-For students who have demonstrated bullying behaviour, the academy's behaviour for learning policy will be followed. - 14.4.2.
-In addition, using restorative practices in line with the ethos and culture of the academy, a plan will be implemented to identify the steps that need to be taken to change the behaviour in the future and support the student in being able to do this.
+- 10.5.1.
+For children who have demonstrated bullying behaviour, the academy's behaviour for learning policy will be followed. - 10.5.2.
+In addition, using restorative practices in line with the ethos and culture of the academy, a plan will be implemented to identify the steps that need to be taken to change the behaviour in the future and support the student in being able to do this. - 10.5.3.
+If the Head of Year is satisfied that bullying did take place, the pupil will be helped to understand the consequences of their actions and warned that there must be no further incidents.